'There’s not a day that goes by that she’s not on our minds, on my mind'

 But it’s still unclear what happened to her.

-Loved ones say the hardest part is not finding any evidence, other than her car, cellphone, and a note.
+Loved ones say the hardest part is not finding any evidence, other than her car and a note.

 “Right now our biggest hope is that we get more answers, you know, we just don’t have a lot to go off of,” says Cummins.